Conserving Ciénaga Grande de Santa Marta

 The importance of the Ciénaga Grande has been recognized both nationally – the Sanctuary of Flora and Fauna Ciénaga Grande de Santa Marta is a national park – and internationally: UNESCO’s Man and the Biosphere program declared the lagoon a biosphere reserve; and the Ciénaga Grande is listed as a Wetland of International Importance under the Ramsar Convention, an intergovernmental treaty for the protection of wetlands.

 AIDA and our partners are advocating for the Colombian government to fulfill its national and international obligations to protect the Ciénaga Grande.
 After all, millions of animals, the local community, and our global climate depend on it.

 - On December 19, 2014, along with the Public Interest Litigation Group of the Universidad del Norte and the Environmental Conservation Clinic at the University of Florida, we presented a petition to the Secretariat of the Ramsar Convention requesting that their experts visit the site and issue recommendations.

 - We also requested that Colombia inscribe Ciénaga Grande in the Montreux Record, a list of Ramsar sites in imminent danger, which would allow for the government to obtain priority support for the preservation of the wetland.

 - In 2016, Ramsar experts visited the Ciénaga Grande.
 As a result of the visit they published a report in June 2017 that identified "strong changes" in the ecological characteristics of the site.
 They recommended, among other things, that the Colombian State register the Ciénaga Grande in the Montreux Record.
-The government initially said no to adopting this recommendation, then later announced that they would, in fact, do so.
-We hope the measure is formalized as soon as possible, and concrete actions are taken to reverse the degradation of the Ciénaga Grande.
+The government accepted the recommendation and, in September 2017, officially registered the site in the Montreux Record.